 After a long day at work, all you want to do is come home to a relaxing environment, but this is often not the case for most people.
 If your house has too much light, for instance, it could be the reason why you are unable to relax and wind down for a quiet evening.
 Start by eliminating blue light, then ton down brightly colored walls.
 Tone down loud sounds such as music, especially if you are susceptible to migraines.
 Invest in essential oils for migraines such as lavender and rosemary and use them in your bath when taking that long, well-deserved bath.
+If you don’t have a bath, use a shower steamer, you can find more information here.
 Peppermint is also commonly used because it helps relax your muscles and relieve pain, so you get relief faster.

 3. Take time away from gadgets

 How much time do you spend on your phone, answering emails, and binge-watching Netflix?
 This is probably not the easiest habit to beat, but the changes it has on your sleep patterns and emotional wellbeing can’t be ignored.
 Social media is an integral part of our lives, but if you don’t take it in small doses, you risk increasing your anxiety, fear, depression, and loneliness levels unknowingly.
 If you get urges to check your social media every few minutes, or jump with anticipation at the slightest phone beep, you might be addicted to your gadgets.